Can Interviewers Detect AI Copilots? What You Need to Know in 2026

 Frequently Asked Questions

-Can the interviewer see my copilot through my webcam reflection?
+Can the interviewer see my notes through my webcam reflection?

 In most cases, no. Your webcam does not have the resolution to show text reflected in your glasses or eyes.
-However, if you have a very bright copilot display in a dark room, the light change might be visible.
-Use a well-lit room and reduce your copilot display brightness.
+However, if you have a very bright display in a dark room, the light change might be visible.
+Use a well-lit room and keep any notes low-distraction.

 Do AI copilots work with one-way video interviews?